-- 2 Click the Advanced tab. - 3 Under "Advanced user management", click Advanced. - 4 In the Local Users and Groups (Local) column, click Users. - 5 In the "Name" column, right-click the user, and click Properties.
+- 1 In This PC, click the Computer tab, and then click Manage. - 2 In the Computer Management dialog box, click Local Users and Groups, and then click Users. - 3 In the Local Users and Groups (Local) column, click Users. - 4 In the "Name" column, open the Users folder, right-click the user, and click Properties.